TITLE : Superdiffusion and antidiffusion in an aligned active suspension

 ABOUT THE SPEAKER :

-Theoretician with broad interests in nonequilibrium, soft-matter and biological physics; laid down the defining principles of the field known as Active Matter, the study of materials whose constituents, such as cells in a tissue, continually convert a free-energy supply into work.
 Career: At IISc Physics since 1986 (currently Honorary Professor); also Endowed Visiting Professor, ICTS-TIFR and Distinguished Visiting Professor, IIT Bombay; Former Director, TIFR Hyderabad (From 2012 to 2016); Postdoc: U Pennsylvania 1983-86.
 Education: PhD (U Chicago) 1983, BS (high hons, U Maryland) 1977, Higher Secondary (Modern School, Barakhamba Road, New Delhi) 1973.
-Selected awards & honours: Shanti Swarup Bhatnagar Prize (2000), Infosys Prize (2011); J C Bose Fellow since 2007; Fellow, INSA, IAS, NASI; elected FRS 2016 and International Member, US National Academy of Sciences 2025.

 MEETING DETAILS :

-Venue: Auditorium, North Campus, IIT Mandi
+Venue: A4-Conference Room, South Campus, IIT Mandi

-Date and Time: October 31, 2025, Friday at 5:00 PM
+Date and Time: October 30, 2025, Thursday at 5:00 PM